Afternoon Delight (film): Release

 The film premiered at the 2013 Sundance Film Festival.
 The film was given a limited release on August 30, 2013.

 Reception

-Afternoon Delight garnered mixed reviews.
-Review aggregator website Rotten Tomatoes gives the film a 67% approval rating based on 81 reviews, with an average rating of 6.17/10.
+On review aggregator website Rotten Tomatoes, Afternoon Delight has a 67% approval rating based on 81 reviews, with an average rating of 6.17/10.
 The film's critics consensus reads: "Afternoon Delight's uncertain tone is entertainingly offset by smart dialogue and standout starring work from Kathryn Hahn."
-On Metacritic, based on 21 critics, the film has a 48/100 rating, signifying "mixed or average reviews".
+On Metacritic, based on 21 critics, the film has a 48/100 rating, signifying "mixed or average" reviews.
 Christy Lemire gave the film two stars.

-Soloway received the Directing Award (United States, Drama) at the 2013 Sundance Film Festival on January 26, 2013.
+Soloway received the Directing Award for Drama at the 2013 Sundance Film Festival on January 26, 2013.

 Filmmaker Quentin Tarantino included Afternoon Delight on his list of the Top Ten Films of 2013.